 Chocolate Vine.
 A semi-evergreen climber.
 Attractive dark green leaves above blue-green beneath, purple tinged in winter.
 Spicely fragrant racemes of chocolate-purple flowers, followed by fruit.
 Height 10m.
 Spread 3-7m.
 Flowers from March to April.
 Fruits from August to September.
 Hardy.

-• Akebia quinata Silver Bells
+• Akebia quinata Cream Form

 • Bougainvillea